-We want our patients to be comfortable with the decision to have breast lift surgery.
+We want our patients to be comfortable with the decision to have breast augmentation surgery.
 Please read this information carefully and ask us any questions you may have.
 During your visit, Dr. Zevon will show you before and after photos of patients who resemble you.
-We can put you in contact with patients who have had the breast lift surgery if you would like references.
-We will offer you a tour of our surgical suite, which is certified by the American Association for the Accreditation of Ambulatory Surgical Facilities.
-We will give you a quote for your surgery, and information about financing options if desired.
-If at any time you have questions about this surgery, please do not hesitate to ask them.
+We will arrange for you to meet with a member of our staff who has had the breast surgery, if possible.
+We can put you in contact with patients who have had the breast surgery if you would like references.
+We will offer you a tour of our surgical suite, which is certified by the American Association for the Accreditation of Ambulatory Surgical Facilities (AAAASF).
+As discussed more fully below, you will have the opportunity to try on implants of different sizes to make sure you are comfortable with your choice of size.
+We will give you a quote for your breast augmentation surgery, and information about financing options, if desired.
+If at any time you have questions about this breast surgery, please do not hesitate to ask them.
 You should feel comfortable discussing your goals and expectations with Dr. Zevon.
 An educated patient is the ideal candidate for plastic surgery.

-Please read and familiarize yourself with Dr. Zevon’s Breast lift Patient Information.
-By following all instructions carefully you will assist in obtaining the best possible result from your breast lift surgery.
+Please read and familiarize yourself with Dr. Zevon’s Breast Augmentation Patient Information.
+By following all instructions carefully, you will assist in obtaining the best possible result from your breast augmentation surgery.
 If questions arise, do not hesitate to communicate with Dr. Zevon and discuss your questions at any time.
 Re-read your General Instructions for Cosmetic Surgery.

 Personal Information Sheet